 Enlarged pelvic vein due to build-up of blood

 Coils block blood flow to enlarged pelvic vein

 Ignacio EA, Dua R, Sarin S, et al. Pelvic Congestion Syndrome: Diagnosis and Treatment.
 Seminars in Interventional Radiology.
 2008;25(4):361-368. doi:10.1055/s-0028-1102998.

 Black CM, Thorpe K, Venbrux A, et al. Research reporting standards for endovascular treatment of pelvic venous insufficiency.
 J Vas Interv Radiol.
 2010;21(6):796 – 803. doi:10.1016/j.jvir.2010.02.017.

 Laborda A, Medrano J, de Blas I, et al. Endovascular treatment of pelvic congestion syndrome: visual analog scale (VAS) long-term follow-up clinical evaluation in 202 patients.
 Cardiovasc Intervent Radiol.
 2013;36:1006–1014. doi:10.1007/s00270-013-0586-2.

 Meissner MH, Gibson K. Clinical outcome after treatment of pelvic congestion syndrome: Sense and nonsense.
 Phlebology.
 2015:30(1)(suppl):73 – 80. doi:10.1177/0268355514568067.

 Schedule a Consultation for Pelvic Congestion Syndrome Treatment in Kansas City, KS Today!

-If you are experiencing symptoms of pelvic congestion syndrome, contact the University of Kansas Medical Center to discuss the treatment options available.
+If you are experiencing symptoms of pelvic congestion syndrome, contact The University of Kansas Interventional Radiology to discuss the treatment options available.
 To meet with our interventional radiology specialists, call (913) 588-1030 to schedule an appointment at our interventional radiology clinic in Kansas City or Overland Park.